 Most often, insurance companies that charge a penalty for early cancellation of car insurance policies will cancel your policy under the short rate method.
 This is when the insured decides to cancel the policy.
 Cancellation fees can vary from insurance company to insurance company.
 However, when an insurance company decides to cancel your car insurance policy prior to the end of the coverage period, they will cancel your policy pro-rata.
 In this instance, if you paid the full-year premium upfront, the company will refund you any unearned premiums.
 This means the months you have not yet been covered for the remainder of the policy.

 How To Cancel A Car Insurance Policy Early

 To keep your car insurance history in good standing, it is important that you take the proper steps to cancel your car insurance.
 Follow the steps outlined below to cancel your car insurance to keep your car insurance history in good standing.

 Research Other Car Insurance Providers

-If you are still keeping your vehicle and are planning to drive it, it is very important to have alternate car insurance in place prior to cancelling your old car insurance policy.
+If you are still keeping your vehicle and are planning to drive it, it is very important to have alternate car insurance in place prior to canceling your old car insurance policy.
 You must have car insurance to drive your vehicle, it is the law.
-If you are cancelling your car insurance early to obtain a better rate elsewhere, do your homework.
+If you are canceling your car insurance early to obtain a better rate elsewhere, do your homework.
 Contact several car insurance providers to obtain quotes.
-Ask what the car insurance providers have to offer for bundling other types of insurance such as home, cottage, boat and life insurance.
+Ask what the car insurance providers have to offer for bundling other types of insurance such as home, cottage, boat, and life insurance.